Political Science (B.A.)

 Special features

-• Languages are important in political science – you need very good knowledge of English (at the level of UNIcert II – European Framework of Reference B 2).
-But knowledge of other foreign languages is also a great advantage.
+• Languages are important in Political Science – students require very good proficiency in English (at UNIcert II – Common European Framework of Reference for Languages level B2) Knowledge of other languages is also a great advantage.

 Program overview